NSW School of Languages logo

 Course overview

-Stage 5
+Stage 5 (Years 9 & 10)

-In keeping with latest methodologies in modern teaching practices, the Year 9 and 10 courses have been developed to assist students achieve the Syllabus aims and course Outcomes using innovative programs delivered in the e-learning class.
+In keeping with latest methodologies in modern teaching practices, the Year 9 and 10 courses have been developed to assist students to achieve the syllabus aims and course outcomes using innovative programs delivered in the e-learning class.
 The courses are structured to meet the needs of every student in a blended learning environment.
 Each student will have the opportunity to engage in a variety of diverse activities and interactive tasks.
 These self-directed learning practices are aimed at fostering an environment in which students can work at a pace best suited to individual learning needs in developing their language skills.
 The self-correcting grammar exercises are designed to enhance the acquisition of language structures by providing ample practice and on-going self-evaluation.
-The exercises in Canvas, allow students to measure both success and target areas of weakness.
+The exercises in Canvas allow students to measure both success and target areas of weakness.
 They further assist the teacher in identifying and promptly addressing targeted areas of weakness in a one-on-one exchange.

 Incorporated into the program is an oral component.
 Students will have a regular weekly phone/video lesson with their teacher to practise their spoken Italian.
 This is a valuable opportunity for them to seek further assistance and support from their teacher.
 The written component in their course work will be submitted for correction upon completion of each unit of work.
 Each course will comprise ongoing formal assessments.
-There will be an Examination in Term 4.
+Note: students living in the Sydney metropolitan area are encouraged to attend the periodic face-to-face lessons held at NSW School of Languages (NSL) in Petersham.

 For Year 9 students, all the learning materials are available in the e-learning class in Canvas.
 It is not necessary to purchase additional resources.
 The course contains a variety of interactive learning activities which cater for all levels of knowledge.
 There are 32 modules to complete, ranging in topics such as hobbies and interests, celebrations, food, school.
 The course programs provide an excellent environment for the learner to gain proficiency and confidence through a flexible approach and a variety of innovative activities.

-Stage 6
+Stage 6 (Years 11 & 12)

 Italian Beginners